 Between Ninoy Aquino International Airport and nearby railway stations

-A word of caution: I do NOT recommend using Manila’s rail network to travel to/from the airport.
-(It’s not even possible in a practical sense unless road transport is employed for part of the journey, since no railway line serves the airport directly.)
-That said, the following may be relevant to a limited subset of travellers; for example, people meeting someone at the airport or staying in a nearby hotel.
+Caution: I do NOT recommend using Manila’s rail network for travelling to/from the airport.
+(It’s not even possible without using road transport for part of the journey, given that no railway line serves the airport directly.)

 Inter-terminal shuttle service

-The airport authority runs an hourly, 24-7 bus service that calls at all four of MNL’s terminals.
-This so-called Airport Transfer Service is a complimentary landside shuttle for the exclusive use of passengers connecting between flights in different terminals (Note: an airline ticket is needed to avail of this service).
+MNL runs an hourly, 24-7 bus service that calls at all four terminals.
+This so-called Airport Transfer Service is a complimentary landside shuttle for the use of passengers connecting between flights in different terminals.
+(Note: an airline ticket is needed to avail of this service.)

 Schedule and stop details (as of 29 March 2022) are available via this link.